etahae/minishell/README.md

 # minishell

-Coding a working shell using C language
+Coding a working shell using C language.